phillipnunes/100-days-of-code/log.md

 ### Day 54: January 10 2019

 **Today's Progress**: I learned about HTTP verbs and the importance of route conventions.
 Of course, Laravel has easy ways to solve these problems.

+### Day 55: January 11 2019

+**Today's Progress**: Today I created my first relationship with eloquent and I learned how validate data in server-side.
+It is getting easier with practice.